Elias Díaz Player Props: Rockies vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 3.33 team ERA ranks third among all league pitching staffs.
+- The Brewers' 3.34 team ERA ranks third across all MLB pitching staffs.

-- Brewers pitchers combine to give up 30 total home runs at a clip of 1.1 per game (to rank 11th in baseball).
+- Brewers pitchers combine to rank 12th in baseball in home runs allowed (32 total, 1.1 per game).

-- The Brewers will send Peralta (3-2) to make his sixth start of the season.
-He is 3-2 with a 3.14 ERA and 31 strikeouts in 28 2/3 innings pitched.
+- Lauer gets the start for the Brewers, his sixth of the season.
+He is 3-2 with a 5.19 ERA and 23 strikeouts in 26 2/3 innings pitched.

-- In his last outing on Wednesday against the Detroit Tigers, the right-hander went six innings, giving up no earned runs while surrendering four hits.
+- In his most recent appearance on Tuesday, April 25, the left-hander tossed three innings against the Detroit Tigers, giving up four earned runs while surrendering eight hits.

+- The 27-year-old has an ERA of 5.19, with 8 strikeouts per nine innings, in five games this season.
+Opponents are batting .287 against him.

 © 2023 Data Skrive.
 All rights reserved.